Phirrep/ChopsticksAI/README.md

 how AI can be implemented to play against the player.

 Things that need to be implemented:
-- Minimax agent selection
-- Minimax agent decision making
+- Rules for viable splits
+- Test code
 - Expectimax agent
 - Alpha-Beta pruning
+- Reinforcement Learning?
+- Particle Filtering?
+- Apprenticeship?